Pre arrival

 Pro Tip!

 You can pay companies to help you if you’re finding the forms a bit tricky!
-We are of the opinion that you can do these without paying but if you are a bit nervous, can’t be bothered to do the chasing or just hurried for time, then we can recommend 2 companies who can help you – who are by far the most competitive price wise!
+We are of the opinion that you can do these without paying but if you are a bit nervous, can’t be bothered to do the chasing or just hurried for time, then we can recommend one amazing company who can help you – who are by far the most competitive price wise!

 BritBound can help you with your forms and they’ll throw in a welcome meeting when you arrive, sort your bank account and National Insurance number and some social events too!